Cathy's Gluten Free

 Gelatine in Gluten Free Bread Recipe

-The original recipe involved dissolving three tablespoons of gelatine in water and incorporating that into the egg whites.
+The original recipe involved dissolving three tablespoons of gelatin in water and incorporating that into the egg whites.
 In the interest of simplification, I discovered that I could achieve excellent results without that step.
 In fact, the bread is less gooey without it.
-I also like the nice, golden crunchy crust achieved without the gelatine.
+I also like the nice, golden, crunchy crust achieved without the gelatine.

-In another attempt to push the boundaries, I attempted leaving out and then drastically reducing the xanthan gum.
-While I was able to reduce it a little, I found that it was necessary for the bread to rise to its full potential (literally.)
+In another attempt to push the boundaries, I attempted to leave out and then drastically reduce the xanthan gum.
+While I was able to reduce it a little, I found that xanthan gum was necessary for the bread to rise to its full potential (literally.)

 golden crusted loaf of bread fresh from the oven